pioardi/ring-election/README.md

 <h2 id="monitoring"> Monitoring API </h2>
 To monitor your cluster contact any node on the path /status (HTTP verb :  GET) or contact a follower node on /partitions (HTTP verb :  GET). <br>

-<h2 id="todo">TODO List </h2>

-Re-add a client in the cluster when it was removed and send an heart beat<br>
-Implement event emitter to notify library users when something happens
 <h2 id="hld">High Level Diagram</h2>

 See <a href="https://github.com/pioardi/ring-election/wiki/How-work-under-the-hood">wiki</a> page.